cmroanirgo/wordish/README.md

 ```

 where `options` may contain:
-* minWordLen.
+* _minWordLen_.
 Any words shorter than this will be removed
-* maxWordLen.
+* _maxWordLen_.
 Any words longer than this will be removed
-* validator.
+* _validator_.
 This is a callback function which simply sanitises the input `sourceText`.
 Any characters (whether english letters or not), will be added to the dictionary.

 The default validator is good for English words and looks like:
 ```